Bismarck-GM/Bismarck-GM/README.md

 ## Hello there 👋

 I enjoy learning and building different kinds of projects.
 I'm into all kinds of technologies and always love to learn new things.

-I've dreamed becoming a Full-Stack Developer since I was a child.
 <br><br>

 ## Contact 🔗: